mjordan/islandora_repository_reports/README.md

 * number of media, grouped by MIME type
 * disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private), MIME type, or collection

+Also included is a submodule that provides access to the Matomo dashboard from within the Islandora Repository Reports interface.
+See its [README](modules/islandora_repository_reports_matomo/README.md) for more information.

 ## Overview

 Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list (`admin/reports`), or, if they don't have permission to view the Reporst list, they can link to it directly at `admin/reports/islandora_repository_reports`.
 Selecting one of the available reports, and then clicking on the "Go" button, will produce a pie chart, like this one: